DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 .. warning::
    The GRASS plugin is the tool originally used to work with GRASS data in QGIS.
-   There are plans to replace it with tools in the :guilabel:`Browser` panel and the :ref:`Processing <grass_configure>` toolbox, and as such, it is currently marked as deprecated.
+   There are plans to replace it with tools in both the :guilabel:`Browser` panel and the :ref:`Processing <grass_configure>` toolbox, and as such, it is currently marked as deprecated.
    In the meantime, it still has functionalities not yet ported to the :guilabel:`Browser` panel